Thunderbottom/File-Explorer/README.md

 #Soooo, If this is based on SimpleExplorer, What makes it different from that?

-See, Although I agree that the design is based on SimpleExplorer, and with full credits [to the maker](https://github.com/DF1E), The app has many more features and has been worked on improvements for smoother functioning and better root access.
-More features and improvements are planned for the coming days, weeks and months.
+See, Although I agree that the design is based on SimpleExplorer, and with full credits [to the maker](https://github.com/DF1E), The app has many more improvements for smoother functioning and better root access through updated libraries.
+More features and improvements are planned for the coming days, weeks, months and years until everyone is fully satisfied.
+Although, Some features may be buggy, and cause crashes.

+If you do face crashes, in any form, Please report an Issue.

 Click [here](https://github.com/maysleazy/File-Explorer#changes-in-the-current-version) for changes in the current version